nearform/nscale-workshop/direct-digitalocean.md

 ssh-keygen -t rsa
 ```

-Type no passphrase, and save it as `sudc-key`, not as `~/.ssh/sudc-key`.
+Hit enter to leave a blank passphrase, and save it as `sudc-key`, not as `~/.ssh/sudc-key`.

-Creating a new machine
+Creating a new machine+
 ----------------------

 Open your Digital Ocean admin panel.